FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 We've also seen how Angular adds information to our template, in the form of `class`es and also to a special Template Variable!

-How can we use what we've learned to further enhance the UX I(User Experience) of this form?
+How can we use what we've learned to further enhance the UX (User Experience) of this form?
 What is missing?

 ---